Cognigy/Transformers/endpoint/webhook/instagram/README.md

 <img src="./docs/InstagramReactionReply.png" width="50%">

 You can also see if the user reacted to your message and respond accordingly.
+Reactions can be recognized by the `reaction` value in the `input.data.type` field.

 ### Posts/Data messages